payoyo5150/Thinkpad-L530-Hackintosh/README.md

 sudo defaults write NSGlobalDomain com.apple.mouse.tapBehavior -int 1

+You'll have to reboot in order to apply this.
 And while you have the terminal open :

 # Disable Gatekeeper (optional) :